-Once your ZooKeeper cluster is up and running, you can start up as many bookies as you'd like to form a cluster.
-Before starting up each bookie, you need to modify the bookie's configuration to make sure that it points to the right ZooKeeper cluster.
+Once your ZooKeeper cluster is up and running, there is some metadata that needs to be written to ZooKeeper, so you need to modify the bookie's configuration to make sure that it points to the right ZooKeeper cluster.

 On each bookie host, you need to download the BookKeeper package as a tarball.
 Once you've done that, you need to configure the bookie by setting values in the

 bookkeeper-server/conf/bk_server.conf config file.
 The one parameter that you will absolutely need to change is the

 metadataServiceUri parameter, which you will need to set to the ZooKeeper connection string for your ZooKeeper cluster.
 Here's an example: